sahilrajput03/sahilrajput03/README.md

 **“ Keep your face always toward the sunshine - and shadows will fall behind you. ” ― Walt Whitman**

+**“ At the end of your life, you will never regret not having passed one more test, not winning one more verdict or not closing one more deal.
+You will regret time not spent with a husband, a friend, a child, or a parent. ” ― Barbara Bush**

 -

 **"Fear vs. Learning can't co-exist!" ~ Sahil**